-Under the leadership of Music Director Lucas Richman, who is nationally acclaimed for his work in this field, the KSO has successfully launched an award-winning Music & Wellness program.
+Under the leadership of former Music Director Lucas Richman, who is nationally acclaimed for his work in this field, the KSO has successfully established an award-winning Music & Wellness program.

-The mission of the Knoxville Symphony Orchestra’s music and wellness program is to provide live musical performance that enhance the healing process and benefit patients, visitors and staff in healthcare settings.
+The mission of the Knoxville Symphony Orchestra’s Music & Wellness program is to provide live musical performances that enhance the healing process and benefit patients, visitors and staff in healthcare settings.

 THE POWER OF MUSIC

 The power of music extends beyond the concert hall and touches our daily lives in whatever we do.
 One of our missions at the KSO is to acknowledge and develop our musical connections throughout the community.
-We already have in place a music and education commitment to bring music to children throughout East Tennessee.
+We already have in place a commitment to bring music education to children throughout East Tennessee.
 Now we are turning our attention to the healthcare community.

 The KSO has set up collaborations between healthcare providers and musicians in order to fully nurture, develop, and utilize the healing power of music.
-Currently KSO string quartets perform at UT Medical Center and Covenant Healthcare facilities for patients while they are receiving treatment and in waiting rooms for families of patients as well as for members of the Wellness Community.
-We continuously look for possibilities to incorporate the musicians into musical therapy programs in hospitals and healthcare facilities – activities that we know have eased the lives of patients as they go through the process of diagnosis, treatment and recovery.
+Currently, KSO string quartets perform at UT Medical Center and Covenant Healthcare facilities for patients while they are receiving treatment and in waiting rooms for families of patients, as well as for members of the Cancer Support Community.
+We continually look for possibilities to incorporate our musicians into arts and medicine programs offered in other healthcare facilities in our area.
+We know that establishing these partnerships has enhanced the lives of patients as they go through the process of diagnosis, treatment, and recovery within a medical setting.

-Musicians who complete the program become Certified Music Practitioners as recognized by the National Standards Board for Therapeutic Musicians.
+KSO musicians working in the Music & Wellness program have completed training through the Music for Healing and Transition Program.
+Three are Certified Music Practitioners recognized by the National Standards Board for Therapeutic Musicians.

 It is acknowledged by those involved in these programs that incorporating music into the healing process uplifts the spirit of the patients and by doing so accelerates the recovery period.

-In 2006 the KSO received a Bank of America Award for Excellence in Education based on the Music and Wellness Program.
+In 2006 the KSO received a Bank of America Award for Excellence in Education based on the Music & Wellness Program.